ajrezin/personal-site/README.md

 1. Add [AAC Shim](https://tools.openaac.org) to this site to improve the experience for users of AAC
 1. ~~Give the mobile and web navbars the <nav> tag or otherwise specify that they are nav elements to make them more accessible~~
 1. Make sure all images/logos are svg elements and not font glyphs, which are very inaccessible
-1. Redo landing page with a photo of ME !
 1. Add animation for navbar links
 1. Add an option to switch the site to the dyslexia-friendly font
 1. Upgrade npm packages/dependencies